2016 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 2016 Sacagawea Dollar

-Rogers’ reverse composition features two military helmets—a World War I-era Brodie helmet inscribed with “WWI” and a World War II M1 helmet marked “WWII”—positioned prominently in the central field.
+Rogers’ reverse shows two military helmets: a World War I-era Brodie helmet marked “WWI” and a World War II M1 helmet marked “WWII.”
+Behind them, two feathers converge to form a “V” — symbolizing victory, unity, and the Code Talkers’ vital wartime contributions.

 Other Features Of The 2016 Sacagawea Dollar

-The most distinctive technical feature appears on the coin’s edge, where incused lettering displays the date “2016,” mint mark (P, D, or S), and the motto “E PLURIBUS UNUM.”
-Edge lettering orientation creates two recognized varieties: Position A presents inscriptions inverted when viewing the obverse face-up, while Position B displays right-side-up lettering in the same orientation.
+The most distinctive technical feature is the coin’s edge, which carries incused (recessed) lettering displaying the date “2016,” the mint mark (P, D, or S), and “E PLURIBUS UNUM.”
+This edge lettering creates two recognized varieties based on orientation:

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List